 The Investigator Development Core (IDC) provides training and support for eligible scholars (post-doctoral fellows, junior faculty and early stage investigators) with the objective of increasing scholars’ success in establishing extramural research programs and provide mentorship to sustain successful research careers.

-To meet this objective, the IDC has developed the Steps Toward Academic Research (STAR) Leadership Program that provides grantsmanship training, pilot projects and professional development supported through the National Institutes of Health (NIH) U54 mechanism and from institutional funds.
+To meet this objective, the IDC has developed the Steps Toward Academic Research (STAR) Leadership Program that provides grantsmanship training, pilot projects and professional development supported through the National Institutes of Health (NIH) 5U54MD006882-07 NIMHD GRANT mechanism and from institutional funds.

 Eligibility: Who can apply